pliu55/pram/README.md

 ## <a name="Reference"></a> Reference

-PRAM: a novel pooling approach for discovering intergenic transcripts from large-scale RNA sequencing experiments.
-Peng Liu, Alexandra A. Soukup, Emery H. Bresnick, Colin N. Dewey, and Sündüz Keleş. _bioRxiv_, 2019. https://doi.org/10.1101/636282
+__PRAM: a novel pooling approach for discovering intergenic transcripts from large-scale RNA sequencing experiments__.
+Peng Liu, Alexandra A. Soukup, Emery H. Bresnick, Colin N. Dewey, and Sündüz Keleş. _bioRxiv_, 2019. __doi__: https://doi.org/10.1101/636282

 For key results reported in the PRAM manuscript and scripts for reproducibility, please check out